AdaCore/gnatstudio/docs/users_guide/editing.rst

   Limitations:

-  * This feature is currently only available for Ada, C and C++.
+  * This feature is currently only available for Ada, C, and C++.
 Using the smart completion on sources of other languages behaves as the :ref:`identifier completion <Complete_Identifier>` does.